It is important to know what LLC vs. Inc means and which one you should use for your business.

 Formation Process: LLC vs. Corporation

 The process of forming an LLC and a corporation is rather similar.
-In both cases, you must take a number of preliminary steps to make sure the business entity is set up correctly.
+In both cases, you must take several preliminary steps to make sure the business entity is set up correctly.

 Both LLCs and corporations will typically begin by drafting articles of incorporation (in the case of a corporation) and articles of organization (in the case of LLCs) that outline information such as how much capitalization has been raised for the company, what kind of business it's going into, management structure, etc.